Kasekopf/loop-casual/README.md

   delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] delaywar - Delay the war until after ronin ends, then finish with stuffing fluffers. [default: false] [setting: loopgyou_delaywar] chargegoose NUMBER - If true, use extra familiar turns to charge your Grey Goose to this weight at the end of the run (for aftercore leveling).
-If you do not have enough extra familiar turns, the goose may be lower level. [default: 20] [setting: loopgyou_chargegoose]
+If you do not have enough extra familiar turns, the goose may be lower level. [default: 20] [setting: loopgyou_chargegoose] workshed ITEM - Workshed item to place in an empty workshed at the start of the run. [default: model train set] [setting: loopgyou_workshed] workshed none - Do nothing workshed model train set - Swap to model train set workshed cold medicine cabinet - Swap to cold medicine cabinet workshed Asdon Martin keyfob - Swap to asdon martin keyfob swapworkshed ITEM - Workshed item to place in a workshed to replace the cold medicine cabinet. [default: none] [setting: loopgyou_swapworkshed] swapworkshed none - Do nothing swapworkshed model train set - Swap to model train set swapworkshed cold medicine cabinet - Swap to cold medicine cabinet swapworkshed Asdon Martin keyfob - Swap to asdon martin keyfob

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning] lgr - Pull a lucky gold ring.
-If pulled, it will be equipped during many combats. [default: false] [setting: loopgyou_lgr] asdon - Pull an Asdon Martin keyfob.
-If pulled, it will be used to replace the cold medicine cabinet once all Extrovermectin™ have been obtained. [default: false] [setting: loopgyou_asdon] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: loopgyou_jellies] pvp - Break your hippy stone at the start of the run. [default: false] [setting: loopgyou_pvp] wand - Always get the zap wand. [default: false] [setting: loopgyou_wand] skills TEXT - A comma-separated list of skills to get, in addition to skills that will directly help the run. [default: Financial Spreadsheets] [setting: loopgyou_skills]
+If pulled, it will be equipped during many combats. [default: false] [setting: loopgyou_lgr] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: loopgyou_jellies] pvp - Break your hippy stone at the start of the run. [default: false] [setting: loopgyou_pvp] wand - Always get the zap wand. [default: false] [setting: loopgyou_wand] skills TEXT - A comma-separated list of skills to get, in addition to skills that will directly help the run. [default: Financial Spreadsheets] [setting: loopgyou_skills] forcelocket - Always equip the combat lover's locket, in order to get monsters inside quickly. [default: false] [setting: loopgyou_forcelocket] savelocket NUMBER - Number of uses of the combat lover's locket to save. [default: 0] [setting: loopgyou_savelocket] luck NUMBER - Multiply the threshold for stopping execution when "you may just be unlucky".
+Increasing this can be dangerous and cause the script to waste more adventures; use at your own risk. [default: 1] [setting: loopgyou_luck]

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: loopgyou_actions] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] ignoretasks TEXT - A comma-separated list of task names that should not be done.
-Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
-Can be used as a workaround for script bugs. list - Show the status of all tasks and exit. settings - Show the parsed value for all arguments and exit.
+Can be used as a workaround for script bugs where a task is crashing. [setting: loopgyou_ignoretasks] completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
+Can be used as a workaround for script bugs. [setting: loopgyou_completedtasks] list - Show the status of all tasks and exit. settings - Show the parsed value for all arguments and exit. ignorekeys - Ignore the check that all keys can be obtained.
+Typically for hardcore, if you plan to get your own keys [default: false] [setting: loopgyou_ignorekeys]
 ```

 ### Will this script work for me?